sentclose/sentc-docs/docs/guide/e2ee/file.md

 In the [app options](/guide/create-app/), you can choose to use your own storage for file upload and download.
 By default, the SDK uses sentc storage, and you are charged per GB per month for its usage.

-If you have your own storage solution, such as AWS S3, you can simply update the `delete`, `download` and `upload` URLs to point to your own storage.
+If you have your own storage solution, such as AWS S3, you can update the `delete`, `download` and `upload` URLs to point to your own storage.
 This will allow all file parts to be uploaded and downloaded directly from your storage.

 If a file is deleted, we will call your backend storage to delete the corresponding file.